Minres/SystemC-Components/README.md

 * sysc::router

   A simple component to route TLM2.0 accesses of a set of masters to a set of targets based on generic payload addresses

+* various TLM2.0 AT and pin-level adapters for common bus protocols like
+  * APB
+  * AHB
+  * AXI/ACE
+  * OBI

+The full documentation can be found at the [Github pages](https://minres.github.io/SystemC-Components/)

 Build instructions
 ==================